Margandalf/english-for-designers/01-design-manifesto/index.md

 - Trust your opinion
 - Live healthy
 #### Break the rules
-- Sometimes it's just better to leave all the rules behind not to be bound by them
+- Sometimes it's just better to leave all the rules behind and just let the <span style="color:#ef8a17">flow</span> take you with it

 <pre>
 ⢸⣷⡦⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀